EOA-team/eodal/contributing.rst

 Contributing
 ============

 Contributions are welcome!
-If you can see a way to improve the development of E:earth_africa:dal:
+If you can see a way to improve the development of E:earth_africa:dal :

 - Do click the fork button
 - Make your changes and make a pull request.